TCNOco/TcNo-Acc-Switcher-Themes/CONTRIBUTING.md

 If your work applies or works well with the actual program, your user-content could be included in any way in the official repo.
 You will be credited in the software for all to see.

 ## Multiple themes

+**You do not need a catalogue README.md for theme packs with one theme**, instead leave the parent folder with ONLY your theme folder in it.

 Create subfolders for each theme, as well as a catalogue `README.md` file.
 Continuing the aforementioned `Fire_Flavours` example.
 As an example, we'll make a new folder for `Purple` and `Green` in `Fire_Flavours`.